How to Use the Preposition 'To'

 Linking Phrases With 'To'

-The preposition 'to' is also used in a number of common phrases to link ideas, often at the beginning of a sentence.
+We also use the preposition 'to' in many common phrases to link ideas, often at the beginning of a sentence.

 To a great extent